 Urinary incontinence is another common side effect of prostate cancer and treatment.
 Some men only experience leakage, while others completely lose control of their bladders.
 Increased urinary urgency and frequency are also an issue for most prostate cancer patients.

 Over time, most men find that nearly full control returns.
 But, for around 25% of patients that never happens.
-In the past, the use of absorbent products and catheters used to be the best option that was available.
+In the past, the use of absorbent products and male external catheters used to be the best option that was available.

 But, things are changing.
 Many men are finding that behavioral training is helping them to have better control over when they need to use the bathroom.
 Physical therapy, such as Kegel exercises, can also help men to recover some control over their bladder.
 Biofeedback electrical stimulation is also becoming more widely available as are collagen injections and artificial urinary sphincters.

 After treatment for any cancer, it is not uncommon for patients to go through a period of depression.
 If it goes on for too long and is not treated it is an issue that can affect them for life.

 Standard treatments such as drugs and talking therapies are now increasingly being complemented with other therapies.
 Research has shown that prostate cancer support groups have a positive impact on most patients including those that have developed depression.
 They help to reduce anxiety as well as provide information about how to cope with the long-term effects of the disease.

 During treatment, most cancer patients feel fatigued.
 This comes as no surprise to them.
 But, when 6 months to a year after treatment ceases they still feel that way, they naturally become worried.

 In that situation, patients need guidance on how to adapt to the fact that this lack of energy is very likely to be long-term.
 They also need targeted advice about nutrition.
 For example, B vitamins can help to reduce how fatigued they feel.
 Other possible causes such as an underactive thyroid are also now routinely explored, which was rarely done, in the past.